pierrediedhiou/cybersecurity-journey/glossary.md

 - **Dictionary Attack** — A password attack that tries common words from a wordlist, effective because many users choose real words or simple variations
+- **Decoy Scan** — An Nmap technique (-D) that mixes the real scan with traffic from fake decoy IP addresses, making it harder for the target to identify the real attacker
 ## E
 - **Encryption** — Process of encoding data so only authorized parties can read it
 - **Enumeration** — Systematically gathering information about a target system